 The advantages to locating in Humboldt Industrial Park aren't limited to the great location, in-place infrastructure and available workforce.
-Many sites in the park are designated Keystone Opportunity Zones (KOZ) which allows qualified companies to enjoy forgiveness from most state and local taxes through 2017 and, in some cases, 2019.
+Some sites in the park are designated Keystone Opportunity Zones (KOZ) which allows qualified companies to enjoy forgiveness from most state and local taxes through 2019.

 This original, well-established section of the park is nearly full, but some vacancies still exist.
-Current tenants include Amazon.com, The Hershey Company, Aryzta, Graham Packaging, Tech Packaging and American Eagle Outfitters, the largest facility in Humboldt Industrial Park.
+Current tenants include Amazon.com, The Hershey Company, Aryzta, Graham Packaging, Nature's Bounty Co., Tech Packaging and American Eagle Outfitters, the largest facility in Humboldt Industrial Park.

 This section opened in the late 1990s and is also nearly full.
-Office Depot, the first tenant to Humboldt West, kicked off the development by building its largest distribution center here.
-Brake Parts Inc., Cargill Meat Solutions, FedEx Supply Chain, Michaels and First Quality Nonwovens also call this section home.
+Various large manufacturing and distribution centers are here including Brake Parts Inc., Cargill Meat Solutions, FedEx Supply Chain, Michaels and First Quality Nonwovens.

 This new phase of Humboldt has been tentatively subdivided to accommodate larger manufacturing and distribution projects.
 The first entrance to Humboldt Northwest at Scotch Pine Drive and is a 91 acre site ideal for larger manufacturing or distribution projects.
 The remaining sites are being planned for future development.
 Humboldt Northwest is approved as a Keystone Opportunity Zone, eliminating most state and local taxes through Dec.
 31, 2019.